l0g1c-80m8/3d-drone-controller/README.md

 <img src="animations/scenario1.gif" width="500"/>
 </p>

-For this project, you will be building a controller in C++.
-You will be implementing and tuning this controller in several steps.

-You may find it helpful to consult the [Python controller code](https://github.com/udacity/FCND-Controls/blob/solution/controller.py) as a reference when you build out this controller in C++.
+A similar implementation in python can be found here [Python controller code](https://github.com/udacity/FCND-Controls/blob/solution/controller.py) as a reference.

 #### Notes on Parameter Tuning
-1. **Comparison to Python**: Note that the vehicle you'll be controlling in this portion of the project has different parameters than the vehicle that's controlled by the Python code linked to above. **The tuning parameters that work for the Python controller will not work for this controller**
+1. **Comparison to Python**: Note that the vehicle to be controlled in this portion of the project has different parameters than the vehicle that's controlled by the Python code linked above. **The tuning parameters that work for the Python controller do not work for this controller**

 2. **Parameter Ranges**: You can find the vehicle's control parameters in a file called `QuadControlParams.txt`.
-The default values for these parameters are all too small by a factor of somewhere between about 2X and 4X.
-So if a parameter has a starting value of 12, it will likely have a value somewhere between 24 and 48 once it's properly tuned.

 3. **Parameter Ratios**: In this [one-page document](https://www.overleaf.com/read/bgrkghpggnyc#/61023787/) you can find a derivation of the ratio of velocity proportional gain to position proportional gain for a critically damped double integrator system.
 The ratio of `kpV / kpP` should be 4.

 ### Body rate and roll/pitch control (scenario 2) ###

-First, you will implement the body rate and roll / pitch control.
-For the simulation, you will use `Scenario 2`.
+`Scenario 2` is used here.
 In this scenario, you will see a quad above the origin.
 It is created with a small initial rotation speed about its roll axis.
-Your controller will need to stabilize the rotational motion and bring the vehicle back to level attitude.
+The controller needs to stabilize the rotational motion and bring the vehicle back to level attitude.

-To accomplish this, you will:
+To accomplish this, the following controllers are implemented:

 1. Implement body rate control

- - implement the code in the function `GenerateMotorCommands()`
- - implement the code in the function `BodyRateControl()`
+ - `GenerateMotorCommands()`: here the moments required to achieve the target roll, pitch and yaw are calculated and these values are used to set the thrust values for each rotor.
+ - `BodyRateControl()`: This is a simple P contoller that uses `kpPQR` target body rate values and current body rates to calculate the updated rates.
- - Tune `kpPQR` in `QuadControlParams.txt` to get the vehicle to stop spinning quickly but not overshoot
+ - `kpPQR` in `QuadControlParams.txt` is tuned to get the vehicle to stop spinning quickly but not overshoot.

-If successful, you should see the rotation of the vehicle about roll (omega.x) get controlled to 0 while other rates remain zero.
+The rotation of the vehicle about roll (omega.x) will get controlled to 0 while other rates remain zero.
 Note that the vehicle will keep flying off quite quickly, since the angle is not yet being controlled back to 0.
-Also note that some overshoot will happen due to motor dynamics!.
+Also note that some overshoot will happen due to motor dynamics.

-If you come back to this step after the next step, you can try tuning just the body rate omega (without the outside angle controller) by setting `QuadControlParams.kpBank = 0`.

 2. Implement roll / pitch control
-We won't be worrying about yaw just yet.

- - implement the code in the function `RollPitchControl()`
+ - `RollPitchControl()`: This is a P controller that uses the rotational matrix derived from the vehicle attitude, `kpBank` and target acceleration to get the desired body rates.
- - Tune `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot
+ - `kpBank` in `QuadControlParams.txt` is tuned to minimize settling time but avoid too much overshoot.

-If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
+The quad levels itself (as shown below).
 You should also see the vehicle angle (Roll) get controlled to 0.

 <p align="center">
 <img src="animations/scenario2.gif" width="500"/>